hillinm/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+Captures information about the current URL and path of the browser rendering that component.
+Useful for nested routing without having to re-calculate URLs manually.

 1. How would you explain form validation to someone who has never programmed before?

 It's a way for the code to verify that what is being typed is exactly how the programmer wanted it formatted.

 1. In 1-2 sentences, define end to end testing.

 It when you test your app or code by inputting all the selections, text boxes, inputs, and submissions

 ## Instructions